Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

 We have just seen how the conditions above can be presented in `dual pairs', meaning that when an operator $\vfi$ satisfies one condition, its dual $\supd{\vfi}$ satisfies its dual condition.
-Another interesting set of `dual pairs' of conditions are those satisfied by the \textit{complement} and \textit{dual-complement} of closure operators.
-They are listed in Table~\ref{table:conditions-compl}
+Another interesting set of `dual pairs' of conditions is listed in Table~\ref{table:conditions-compl}.
+These are the conditions satisfied by the \textit{complement} and \textit{dual-complement} of closure operators, to which we suggestively refer as \textit{negative} conditions (whereby the previous ones are their \textit{positive} counterparts).

 The prefix `\texttt{n}' in the names of the conditions in Table \ref{table:conditions-compl} can suggestively be read as `\textit{anti}', and thus, e.g., \texttt{nADDI}, \texttt{nEXPN} and \texttt{nIDEM} could be read as \textit{anti-additivity}, \textit{anti-expansiveness} and \textit{anti-idempotence}, respectively.
 We can also define the negative counterpart to the monotonicity condition, dubbed \textit{antitonicity} or \textit{anti-monotonicity} (\texttt{ANTI}):